 - Contact your clients and host a birthday party for the babies whose births you attended during the past year.
 Gather all the children together for a group photo and send it with a news release to local papers.

-- Ask administrators to announce National Midwifery Week in departmental meetings, and offer to come in and do a presentation on your role as a midwife.
+- Ask administrators to announce National Midwifery Week in departmental meetings, and offer to host a presentation on your role as a midwife.

-- Organize an afternoon of free services: free Pap smears, cholesterol and blood pressure checks, breast exams, etc. for local women, during which musicians, local artisans, and other community people are present.
-Perhaps incorporate a brief lecture on the history of midwifery.
+- Organize an afternoon of FREE services: free Pap smears, cholesterol and blood pressure checks, breast exams, etc. for local women, during which musicians, local artisans, and other community people are present.
+Perhaps incorporate a brief presentation on the history of midwifery.

 - Conduct a poster contest for clients' children.
 They could draw pictures, or otherwise be creative working with mom for National Midwifery Week.
 A panel of judges could select winners and award ribbons.

-- Encourage your mayor to proclaim National Midwifery Week.
-Work with your mayor to invite as many civic and health care leaders as possible to the signing of the proclamation and release a photo of the event to local newspapers.
+- Encourage your governor or mayor to proclaim National Midwifery Week.
+Work with your governor or mayor to invite as many civic and health care leaders as possible to the signing of the proclamation and release a photo of the event to local newspapers and post on social media.

 - Organize storytelling groups of women who would like to share their childbirth experiences.
 This is helpful to women who are expecting their first child to remove fear and inspire them.